Sarah Gogan is a partner in the corporate department at Fladgate.

 Her clients often regard her as their trusted adviser (a bit of a family office type role) and call upon her for advice on all of their personal, family and business interests.
 She provides wholly integrated advice, working with other specialists.

-Sarah is recommended in Legal 500 2019, and has been ranked as top in her field by Chambers and Partners (HNW 2018).
-She is listed in Spears 500 Wealth Management “Top Recommended Immigration Lawyers” index consistently up to 2018.
-She is considered a rising star.
+Sarah is recommended in Legal 500 2019, and has been ranked as top in her field by Chambers & Partners (HNW 2018).
+She is listed in Spears 500 2019 as a Distinguished Individual.

 Sarah regularly contributes articles on immigration to the press – the Times newspaper (legal sections) the Financial Times, the Hollywood Reporter and Spears, to name a few.